 Choose the appropriate tense that suits the topic.
 Maintain consistency of tenses throughout the essay

-Use transition words that guide the reader seamless through your essay.
+Use transition words that guide the reader seamlessly through your essay.

-To indicate similarity of actions, use ‘likewise,’ ‘similar to’ or ‘comparatively’
+To indicate the similarity of actions, use ‘likewise,’ ‘similar to’ or ‘comparatively.’

 A thesis statement is an important sentence in your essay.
-It is the last sentence in your first/introductory paragraph clearly indicating your opinion to the reader.
+The last sentence in your first/introductory paragraph clearly indicates your opinion to the reader.

 You can structure your responses in two ways.
 One is to compare and contrast each point.
-Another is to first tackle the points made in the reading passage in one paragraph and points from the lecture in the next paragraph(s).
+Another is first to tackle the reading passage points in one paragraph and points from the lecture in the next paragraph(s).

 How to plan